Adige-Calculations/GNU-Linux-handbook/src/libraries/libraries_dependency_management.md

 - They can cause runtime errors if the library file is not found or is incompatible with the program.
 - They can be slower to load than static libraries, because they need to be loaded into memory at runtime.

-# Check object files
+# Checkout object files (*.o)

+The compilations steps create an object file where symbols represent the entry point for the underline machine code for the linking phase.
+Symbols are used by functions, variable and all the rest of the machinery needed to link correclty the object (<b>.o</b>) files.

-To list symbol names in object files, you can use the
+To list symbol names in object files, you can use the:

 ```sh
 nm file.o
 ```

 to list function symbol and respective definition of object files.

 <!--  Script to show the footer   -->
 <html>
 <script